Skip to Main Content

 Ensure Academic Excellence

-1. Implement and sustain high-impact educational experiences to support student success.
+1. Implement high-impact best practices to enhance teaching and learning experiences that support student success.

-2. Provide educational programs and pathways that are accessible, flexible, and affordable.
+2. Provide educational programs and pathways that are valued in the workforces.

 Enhance Student Success